danieltjw/novel-lyrics-synthesis/README.md

 ### __1. Valid Words percentage__

-T*h*is m*e*tric eva*l*uates the model’s ability to generate non-gibberish words.
-The *p*ercentage of valid words over all words generated is calculated.
+This metric evaluates the model’s ability to generate non-gibberish words.
+The percentage of valid words over all words generated is calculated.
 Words are defined as strings of characters delimited by space or newline characters.

 [SCOWL (Spell Checker Oriented Word Lists)](https://github.com/en-wl/wordlist) was found to be the best dictionary word list for the task.
 Comparatively, the [NLTK (Natural Language Toolkit) word list](https://www.nltk.org/book/ch02.html#wordlist-corpora) was found to be inadequate as only 72% of the lyrics’ words were found within it, compared to the 97% in the SCOWL.